Ludgrove School: 1892–1937

 Ludgrove School was established in 1892 at Ludgrove Hall by former footballer Arthur Dunn.
 Dunn believed the atmosphere of a prep school should be pleasant rather than repressive, which largely contrasted with the nature of other prep schools of the time.
 A sport enthusiast, Dunn tended to recruit teachers who were scholar-athletes like himself.
 Dying prematurely of a heart attack in 1902, he was succeeded by two joint headmasters, G.O.
 Smith and William Oakley, both former captains of the England national football team, who ran the school as a partnership until Smith retired in 1922.

 On the prevalence of bullying at Ludgrove in the first decades of its existence, recollections of old boys differed.
 Alistair Horne described it as "rampant", while Roland Pym and Andrew Cavendish, 11th Duke of Devonshire claimed not to recall any.
 The 1930s were a difficult period for Ludgrove and the school struggled to remain solvent.
 Apart from the effects of the Great Depression, the previous two decades had seen a declining birth rate, which now led prep schools to compete for fewer potential pupils at a time when parents were already trying to save money.
 During this period many schools either closed or amalgamated.
 Meanwhile, the location of Ludgrove School could no longer be described as rural due to the ongoing spread of London.
-Not wishing to be a "suburban establishment", headmaster Frank Henley purchased the site of Wixenford School, a fast declining institution which would now close.
+Not wishing to be a "suburban establishment", headmaster Frank Henley purchased the site of Wixenford School, a fast declining institution which then closed.
 Henley immediately retired after the move was completed, and the leadership passed to Alan Barber and Tim Shaw.